debolk/blip/README.md

 ## License
 Copyright 2013 Jakob Buis.
 Released under the GPLv3 (http://www.gnu.org/licenses/gpl.html).

+## Installing and deployment
+Installing and deploying Blip is easy.
+Install apache and [Composer](http://getcomposer.org/) and run

+    composer install

+to install all dependencies.
+Point an apache virtual host to the root directory (containing .htaccess and dispatch.php).
+If needed, adapt the settings in LDAP.php to connect to the correct LDAP-instance.

 ## Testing
 Blip is tested using PHPUnit.
 Testcases are stored in ./test.
 Execute

     vendor/bin/phpunit -c test/config.xml

 on the commandline to run the tests.